• Skip to primary navigation

 Notes

-This stores great in the fridge for up to 4 days.
+This stores great in the fridge in an airtight container for up to 3 days.

 Feel free to add in chickpeas or crispy tofu for more protein.